nuxeo-cps/hgutils/README.txt

 Do hgbundler.py --help for the list of options

-What the release process does is three changesets:
+What the release process does is to issue three changesets:

  1. dump the contents of CHANGES into HISTORY, update VERSION with the new number, computed according to the contents of CHANGES and options